penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-periods.md

 Weeks or periods with different assignments which contains the timetable.

-> If there is not periods defined the engine will created unique period with all days of the timetable.
+> If there are no defined periods, the engine will create a single period with all the days of the timetable.
 >

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |